VenMail/localizer/dev.md

 ## Running the Extension in VS Code

-1. Open the `vscode-ai-assistant` folder in VS Code.
+1. Open the `vscode-ai-localizer` folder in VS Code.
 2. Run **Debug: Start Debugging** (or press `F5`).
 3. A new **Extension Development Host** window will open with the extension loaded.
 4. In that window: